 There Goes the Neighborhood #11578

-Way back in the southern Pennsylvania jingweeds and off the beaten path by the Maryland state line that crosses through the mountain ridges, sat this worn house without a single lick of paint.
-In the front yard sat a very dated and faded aluminum travel trailer in all its unglossy glory.
+In cold winter snow, way back in the southern Pennsylvania jingweeds, sat this worn and old abandoned house without a single lick of paint.
+It was an overcast day and I was out rambling off the beaten path by the Maryland state line that crosses through the mountain ridges.
+In the front yard sat an interesting curiosity: a very dated and faded aluminum travel trailer in all its unglossy glory.

-With the busted steps and no smoke rising from either chimney or stovepipe, all signs of life were missing.
-Footprints couldn’t be seen and the stark winter woods in cold snow completed the picture of people long gone and a home left behind.
-Clearly forgotten, but why and how?
+With the busted steps and no smoke rising from either chimney or stovepipe, all signs of life were missing in this picture of hillbilly heaven.
+Footprints couldn’t be seen in the cold snow.
+The stark winter woods covering the hill completed the dismal scene of abandonment with people long gone and a home left behind.
+This old house was clearly forgotten, but why and how?
+I guess that will never be known.

-Even on this dismal winter day, here was a chance to create something different with an unusual title.
-The shot had to be taken, and this was one of the rare times I knew the name of the image before the camera came out of the bag.
-To this day, this one is still an old and fun favorite.
+Even on this dismal winter day, here was a photographic chance to create something different with an unusual title.
+This was also one of the rare times I knew the name of the picture before the camera even came out of the bag.
+In my whimsical scenario, the old trailer threatened the property value of the house and land, and a story was born.
+To this day, this picture is still an old and fun favorite, still an inner chuckle.

-This place was found by chance on a snowy overcast day on a back road ramble, but I left on purpose pretty soon after a dozen images were made.
-I went back past there years later to find the trailer gone, which leaves its former partner even more bleakly alone.
-How can that be?
-Simply because it always takes two to make a neighborhood…
+This old abandoned house and trailer were found by chance during a snowy overcast day on a back road ramble, but I left soon after a dozen images were made.
+Apparently, this mobile home is still mobile because the next time through here a few years later, it was gone.
+That leaves its former partner even more bleakly alone.
+So…there went the neighborhood again.

 Up Next: Don’t Go Away Mad #14496